 Guitar Sounds give you different instrument sounds.
 The graphic designer of my software is a flute player, so I made the option here to choose many different instrument sounds during playback.

 Here’s where the deep rhythmic control goes on.

 If you click on any of the rhythms, it’ll play for you these rhythms.
 The note used is the note C (which is a great note to play back in your mind for a form of absolute pitch).

 This is really useful as getting to know what a rhythm looks like associated with how it sounds is half the battle.

-Press “S” and you get all the options available
+while in this window Press “S” and you get all the options available.

 Here you get the more refined option to select specific rhythmic figures… for example: